 Ordinarily, earning a BA and an MPA at Rutgers-Camden requires six years and 162 credits (120 undergraduate and 42 graduate credits) of full-time study.
 Under our accelerated program, the same result can be achieved in five years with 150 credits by counting four courses for the MPA as well as for the BA

 - a minimum cumulative grade point average of 3.00;

 - an Urban Studies grade point average of 3.00 or better;

 - qualified students are exempt from taking the Graduate Record Exam for formal admission to the MPA program.

 - Students apply for admission during the second semester of their junior year using this form.

-- Submit three copies of the form, a personal statement of no more than 300 words explaining your interest in pursuing a MPA, and accompanying documents – a transcript and resume – to the director of Urban Studies for her signature.
+- Submit three copies of the form, a personal statement of no more than 300 words explaining your interest in pursuing a MPA, and accompanying documents – a transcript and resume – to the director of Urban Studies for approval signature.